mandober/debrief.math/math.GLOSSARY.md

 <!-- /TOC -->

+## Trinitarianism
+Trinitarianism is the correspondence between each of these: logic, type theory, category theory.
+Related terms: BHK interpretation, Curry-Howard isomorphism, propositions as types, proofs as programs.

+## BHK interpretation
+Brower-Hayting-Kolmogorov interpretation of intuitionistic logic.
+TL/DR: conjunction is a pair of proofs, disjunction is a disjoint tagged union (so it specifies which proof it holds), implication as a function that converts proofs.

+## CHI
+Curry-Howard isomorphism, aka propositions-as-types or proofs-as-programs.
+Crucial view for dependent type theories.

+## Order in logic
+- FOL: for all elements
+- SOL: for all predicates (properties, relations)
+- HOL: for all …

+## ZOL
+Zeroth-order logic: vars range over shit.

+## FOL
+In FOL, "first-order" means that variables range only over the individuals that comprise the doamin of discorse (individuals make the first order or sort).
+In SOL, vars range over properties as well.

 <!-- #region a b c d -->

 ## Abel Prize
-Abel Prize, award granted annually for research in mathematics, in commemoration of the 19th-century Norwegian mathematician Niels Henrik Abel.
+Abel Prize, award granted annually for research in mathematics, in commemoration of the XIX century Norwegian mathematician Niels Henrik Abel.
 The Niels Henrik Abel Memorial Fund was established in 2002, and it is administered by the Norwegian Ministry of Education and Research.

 ## Abel's test
 In mathematical analysis, Abel's test is used for determining if an infinite series converges to some finite value.
 The test is named for the Norwegian mathematician Niels Henrik Abel (1802-29).